-Not included in this computation of earnings per share for the year ended June 30, 2014 were options to purchase 25,975 shares of the Company's common stock.
+Not included in this computation of earnings per share for the year ended June 30, 2015 and 2014 were options to purchase 25,250 and 25,975 shares, respectively, of the Company's common stock.
 These options were excluded because their inclusion would have been anti-dilutive due to the average strike price exceeding the average market price of those shares.
-There were no anti-dilutive options for the year ended June 30, 2013.